DigitalDenCloud/notes.digitalden.cloud/_posts/2025-12-14-building-deniz-agent-story.md

 ## Chapter 7: Building the Backend

 The backend was where the architecture turned into real AWS resources.
-Basically, it is made up of a small number of components, each with a clearly defined role.
+It is made up of a small number of components, each with a clearly defined role.
 Rather than building one large Lambda to do everything, I split responsibilities so the agent could invoke tools only when it needed to.

 ### Searching Published Content